core-wg/href/draft-ietf-core-href.md

 As a special case, an empty array is sent in place for a remaining `[0]` (URI "").

+### Error handling and extensibility {#unprocessable}

+It is recommended that specifications that describe the use of CRIs in own CBOR-based protocols use this error handling mechanisms in this section.
+Implementations of this document MUST adhere to rules unless the containing document overrides them.

+When encountering a CRI that is not well-formed, that does not meet requirements to CRIs that are not covered by that term, or that use features not supported by the implementation, but is well-formed in terms of CBOR, the CRI is treated as "unprocessable".
+Encountering an unprocessable CRI, the processor skips any CBOR items contained in the CRI's top-level array, and continues processing the surrounding CBOR items.
+This skipping can be implemented in bound memory because CRI extensions may not use indefinite length items.

+The unprocessable CRI is treated as an opaque identifier that is distinct from all processable CRIs, and distinct from all unprocessable CRIs with different serializations.
+It is up to implementation whether unprocessable CRIs with identical serializations are identical to each other or not.
+Unprocessable CRIs can not be dereferenced, and it is an error to query any of their components.

+This mechanism ensures that CRI extensions
+(using originally defined features or later extensions) can be used without extending the compatibility hazard to the containing document.
+For example,
+if a collection of possible interaction targets contains several CRIs, some of which use the "no-authority" feature, an application consuming that collection can still offer the supported interaction targets.

 ## Reference Resolution {#reference-resolution}

 The term "relative" implies that a "base CRI" exists against which the